Tim Gartrell

 Tim Gartrell (born 1970) is an Australian political advisor currently serving as the Chief of Staff to the Prime Minister of Australia under Anthony Albanese.
 He previously served as the National Secretary of the Australian Labor Party between 2003 and 2008, overseeing Labor's federal election campaigns in 2004 and 2007.
-Gartrell was also the Campaign Director for the 'Yes' camapaign in favour of marriage equality at the 2017 Australian Marriage Law Postal Survey.
+Gartrell was also the Campaign Director for the 'Yes' campaign in favour of marriage equality at the 2017 Australian Marriage Law Postal Survey.

 Early life

 Gartrell was born in 1970 in Orange, New South Wales.

 He was raised by his parents, David and Carolyn Gartrell, on an orchard.
 His parents fostered a number of children in addition to Tim as well as his brother Brett and sister Katrina.
 Gartrell notes the impact of living with foster children as a teenager as significant on his politics.

 In 1987, Gartrell and his school's team won the state debating championships.

 After finishing school, he moved to Sydney to study in 1989.